 |Installation of the Amarakaeri CR signs.
 Photo credit: ACCA|| Evidence of illegal mining activities.
 Photo credit: ACCA|

-During October - December 2019 reporting period, one of the highlights of conducted activities was the discovery of the presence of an illegal mining camp in the Quincemil sector.
-With the support of both organizations, including participation from ACCA, qAIRA/PUCP, HIVOS, Digital Democracy, SERFOR and local journalists from Mongabay, a special campaign was carried out during October 8th -11, 2019 to verify the presence of illegal mining activities within the sector.
-PEER team conducted VTOL drone flights in the ACR Buffer Zone and within ACR, and Amarakaeri Communal Reserve (ACR) signs at the Buffer Zone of ACR were installed.
+One of the highlights of completed activities so far has been the discovery of the presence of an illegal mining camp in the Quincemil sector.
+With the support of both organizations, including participation from ACCA, qAIRA/PUCP, HIVOS, Digital Democracy, SERFOR and local journalists from Mongabay, a special campaign was carried out to verify the presence of illegal mining activities within the sector.
+The PEER team conducted VTOL drone flights in the ACR Buffer Zone and within ACR, and Amarakaeri Communal Reserve (ACR) signs at the Buffer Zone of ACR were installed.
 Following verification of results in the field, the team discovered an illegal mining camp in one of the sectors within the ACR.
 Based on this finding, the ACR park ranger and ECA Amarakaeri team conducted a field inspection to intervene, and SERNANP sent their park ranger to destroy the abandoned camp.
 This mining camp infrastructure could not have been detected through any other remote sensing resource, which further underscores the importance of this VTOL drone technology developed by the PEER project team to combat illegal activities in remote areas of the protected areas.

 | || |